-Buy from a 'trader' who makes some or all of their living selling on eBay and you've full consumer rights (see Consumer Rights guide).
+Buy from a 'trader' who makes some or all of their living selling on eBay and you've full consumer rights (see the Consumer Rights guide).
 If someone lists themselves as a business seller, itís reasonable to assume they count as a trader.

 The power-puncher of local classified sites is Gumtree*, which covers 50 big UK cities.
 It sells anything from bikes to beds.
 Unlike eBay, Gumtree doesn't charge fees, so sellers may be willing to part with items for slightly less.

-Popular classified site Preloved lets you 'prioritise local adverts' when you search.
+Popular classified site Preloved lets you prioritise local adverts when you search.